 Row 2: Ch 1, hdc in same st as chain 1. *Working in BLO, hdc in next.
 Working in FLO, hdc in next.
 Repeat from * across until 1 st remains.
 Hdc in last st. Turn.

-Repeat Row 2 until your piece is the size you want.
+Repeat Row 2 until your piece is the desired size.

 PIN ME!!